Agharia: Occupation

 They used to work as landlords and cultivators, the caste women don't work on fields, nor do they work as labourers for other landlords or cultivators as they considered such things degrading.
 The caste has abandoned the work of soldiers in the 16th century.
 Which they used to do for the Delhi Sultans.
 Though, Agharias belonging to Chhattisgarh have often worked as soldiers for the Maratha Confederacy.

 They are the chief cultivators in Gangpur, they also hold the most potential land in the region of Sundargarh and adjoining districts they are industrious farmers.
 Many of them are now in white collar jobs.

 In Gangpur Princely State, most Gountias (intermediary tenure holders responsible for rent collection) were tribals in the early 1800s, but by the 1890s there was a great preference for non-tribal Gountias from the Agharia and other local non-tribal communities.
 At the time of each renewal, the Gaontia had to pay a lump sum amount to the chief known as Nazrana.
 In Sambalpur, a Gaontia could not hold more than 20% of the total cultivable land of his Gaontiari.
 But in Gangpur, a Gaontia could hold more than this and be treated as a rich and influential person in the villages.

-This made them rich and powerful landowners and farmers in western Odisha, borders of Odisha and in the region of Raigarh of Chattisgarh and adjoining districts.
+This made them rich and powerful landowners and farmers in western Odisha, borders of Odisha and in the region of Raigarh of Chhattisgarh and adjoining districts.

 The agricultural land of these regions are mostly held by these people.